-The reality is that Chairs want to be able to brag about their new NEDs, so you need to give them something to brag about or remember you by.
+The reality is that Chairs want to be able to brag about their new non-executive directors, so give them something to brag about or remember you by.
 Your penultimate paragraph should contain something interesting or memorable about you.
-Remember the whole application process is about layers of value and not knowing entirely which element got you appointed and which did not.
+Remember the board application process is about adding layers of value, You will usually not know which element got you appointed and which did not.
 With that approach in mind, I think this paragraph is important.

 As an example, a client of mine received an application from an individual who, amongst other significant professional successes, represented the UK in table tennis.
-Not the coolest sport in the world but the client who, when considering who to interview in the one-time slot they had left, remembered him before other potential interviewees.
+Not the coolest sport in the world.
+But, when considering who to interview the client had one timeslot they had left and who come top of mind but that table tennis guy.
 He got past the application stage and into an interview, not because of his table tennis skills but because he was the one that was most memorable.
 What is your ‘extra-professional’ skill that is going to make you memorable?

-The fifth paragraph is one of the most important sections but different from your opening paragraph.
+The fifth paragraph is one of the most important sections but is different from your opening paragraph.

-Again, based on your research, this summary demonstrates your understanding of what the COMPANY does, your connectedness, intelligence and strategic approach.
-Most importantly, it demonstrates your passion for the objectives or goals of the organisation.
-It is a strong way to finish any cover letter.
-It clearly answers the question, ‘why are you applying for this organisation as opposed to another similar one?’
-This final summary mirrors your initial paragraph.
-It is a strong way to finish any cover letter.
+Again, based on your research, this summary demonstrates your understanding of what the organisation does, your connectedness, intelligence and strategic approach.
+Most importantly, it demonstrates your passion for the objectives or goals of the organisation and the board.
+It is a strong way to finish any board cover letter.
+It clearly answers the question, ‘why are you applying to be on the board of the organisation ?’

-In a competitive environment, when there are far more candidates than opportunities, cover letters form a crucial part of the non-executive application process, regardless of whether you are responding to an advertisement, using a recruiter or approaching a company directly.
-One page focused on what you know about the organisation, their challenges and how you can help – be specific and ‘dare them not to appoint you’.
+In a competitive environment, when there are far more candidates than opportunities, a board cover letter forms a crucial part of the non-executive application process.
+This is regardless of whether you are responding to an advertisement, using a recruiter or approaching a company directly.
+It is one page where you focus on what you know about the organisation, their challenges and how you can help.
+Be specific and ‘dare them not to appoint you’.

 As I mentioned earlier, if you get this document right, it will dramatically increase your chances of being appointed.
-If you get it wrong, it will do the opposite.
-If you would like me to personally appraise every cover letter before you submit your board application, you should consider becoming an Executive Member.
-This membership includes Unlimited Application Critiquing: No matter how many board roles you apply for, I will critique and edit each and every one of them before submission.
+If you would like me to personally appraise every board cover letter before you submit your application, you should consider becoming an Executive Member.
+This membership includes Unlimited Application Critiquing: No matter how many board roles you apply for, I will critique each and every one of them before submission.